 Call your vet or go to the emergency clinic if: your chihuahua has been straining for more than thirty minutes with no puppy, more than two hours pass between puppies, there is heavy bright red bleeding, or your chihuahua becomes lethargic or collapses.
 Also call if a puppy is stuck in the birth canal, or your chihuahua shows signs of extreme pain including screaming or biting at herself.

-The truth is, chihuahua births that go wrong go wrong fast.
+, chihuahua births that go wrong go wrong fast.
 The margin for error is slim with a dog this size.

 After the Birth

 Once all puppies are delivered, make sure each one is breathing, warm, and nursing.
-Newborn chihuahua puppies need to nurse within the first hour for colostrum, the nutrient-rich first milk that provides essential antibodies.
+Newborn chihuahua puppies need to nurse within the first hour for colostrum, the nutrient-rich first milk that provides needed antibodies.
 Weigh each puppy and monitor their weight daily.
 A chihuahua puppy who is not gaining weight is a puppy in trouble.

 Schedule a vet visit within 24 to 48 hours after birth for both the mother and puppies.
 Chihuahua health after delivery requires monitoring for infection, adequate milk production, and recovery from the physical demands of birth.